Sjleal/aws-static-website-cloudfront/README.md

 # Using AWS Cloudformation to automate the setup of a website hosting on Amazon S3 bucket with CloudFront and Route53
 ## Overview

 This project offers a solution to a specific scenario, deploying a static website to an Amazon S3 bucket and distributing it with Amazon CloudFront.
 With Aws CloudFormation, it was possible to automate the creation and provision of AWS infrastructure deployments, using template files to create or delete resources in a single unit as a stack.

-To meet the goal of this project, the steps were executed:
+Once the stack is created, the files must be uploaded to the S3 bucket.
+To do this, a pipeline with two stages will be created: source and deployment.
+The source stage will be triggered when a commit is made to the remote repository, and the updated files will then be uploaded to the bucket by the deploy stage.

+To meet the goal of this project, it has been divided into 3 sections.
+The first one prepares the website code and domain registration.
+The second is in charge of designing a template to create our stack in CloudFormation.
+Finally, the third section will be responsible for creating a pipeline that automates the deployment of the website.

 #### Initial setup
 + Step 1. **Creating a static webstite.**